Eugène Cuniot-Hury

 Eugène Cuniot-Hury (1861–1910) was a French archetier and bow maker based in Mirecourt, France.

 Eugène Cuniot-Hury was son of Pierre Cuniot who was also an archetier / bow maker.
-Eugene Cuniot-Hury apprenticed with his father and became the teacher and employer of many outstanding French archetiers including:
+Eugène Cuniot-Hury apprenticed with his father and became the teacher and employer of many outstanding French archetiers including:

-Emile Francois Ouchard (apprenticed with him 1886-1910 and succeeded his business), Pierre Maline and Louis Morizot.
+Émile François Ouchard (apprenticed with him 1886-1910 and succeeded his business), Pierre Maline and Louis Morizot.
 Alfred Lamy worked for Cuniot-Hury as well.